-Against this complex urban backdrop, participants became place-makers by actively seeking to cultivate a free-conflict urban space through their community practice.
-Most of them shared that during their routine work they tend to avoid addressing issues related to the Israeli-Palestinian national conflict.
-They portrayed engagement in such issues as ”opening Pandora's Box” and expressed deep reluctancy of addressing it.
+Against this complex urban backdrop, participants became place-makers by actively seeking to cultivate a conflict-free urban space through their community practice.
+Most of them indicated that, during their routine work, they tend to avoid addressing issues related to the Israeli-Palestinian national conflict.
+They portrayed engagement in such issues as “opening Pandora’s Box” and expressed a deep reluctance to address it.

-Participants believed that including conflict-related politics would portray them as politically biased or unprofessional.
-Some of them were also concerned that conflict-driven practices, such as initiating Jewish-Arab dialogue meetings, would generate pain or despair among the communities.
+Participants believed that including conflict-related politics in their practice would make them appear politically biased or unprofessional.
+Some of them were also concerned that conflict-driven practices, such as initiating Jewish-Arab dialogue meetings, could generate distress among community members.
 Additionally, many participants shared that they would avoid addressing issues related to the demographic changes within the cities, perceiving it as too politically controversial as illustrated in the words of a Jewish participant:

-"I don't think this is our place as community practitioners [...] we are not courts [...] we cannot be neutral [...] it is a complex political issue"
+I don’t think this is our place as community practitioners [...] we are not courts [...] we cannot be neutral [...] it is a complex political issue.

 Constructing an ethnoculturally diverse space

-Trying to reconstruct an apolitical space, participants put their efforts into creating a culturally diverse environment, that acknowledges ethnocultural sensitivities and develops a sense of shared place.
-Many of them reported that they organized activities that highlight the common ground between Jewish and Arabs residents.
-By focusing on joint interests, they aimed both to promote a shared urban identity, and reduce intergroup hostility:
+Trying to reconstruct an apolitical space, participants put their efforts into creating a culturally diverse environment that acknowledges ethnocultural sensitivities and develops a sense of shared place.
+Many of them reported that they organised activities that highlight the common ground between Jewish and Arab residents.
+By focusing on joint interests, they aimed both to promote a shared urban identity and reduce intergroup hostility.
+One of the Jewish participants noted in this regard:

-"Often, we work on common issues, and the multicultural encounter […] occurs as part of the joint work.
-Even if in the beginning the encounter revolves around the shared issue, it also becomes a basis for joint meetings to celebrate holidays, and for deeper acquaintance with […] each culture".
+Often we work on common issues, and the multicultural encounter […] occurs as part of the joint work.
+Even if in the beginning the encounter revolves around the shared issue, it also becomes a basis for joint meetings to celebrate holidays, and for deeper acquaintance with […] the other culture.

-Similarly, one of the Jewish participants noted:

-Other participants proudly shared that they adjust their activities linguistically and culturally to the needs of different groups in the city, as one of the Jewish participants noted:
+Other participants proudly shared that they adapt their activities linguistically and culturally to the needs of different groups in the city.
+One of the Jewish participants noted:

-"There is a great deal of cultural sensitivity required [...] if you are hosting a residents meeting [...] you need to be aware that you may need a translator who speaks Arabic [...] when we put up signs in the buildings before a holiday, we made sure there were Arabic signs as well. (...)
-It is important that they feel we are considerate towards […] I care about that they don't feel offended."
+There is a great deal of cultural sensitivity required [...] if you are hosting a residents’ meeting [...] you need to be aware that you may need an interpreter who speaks Arabic [...] when we put up signs in the buildings before a holiday, we made sure there were Arabic signs as well. (...)
+It is important that they feel we are considerate towards them […] I care that they don’t feel offended.

 Community practitioners as place-protectors in light of disrupted sense of place

-The second modality we identified, referring to practitioners’ actions in times of the violent events is 'community practitioners as place protectors in light of disrupted sense of place'.
-It reveals how the violence damaged community workers' sense of place and reshaped their actions as place-guards.
+The second modality we identified, referring to practitioners’ actions with the background of violent events, is community practitioners as place-protectors in contexts of disrupted sense of place.
+It reveals how the violence damaged community workers’ sense of place and reshaped their actions as place-protectors.

-Community practitioner's' disrupted sense of place
+Community practitioners’ disrupted sense of place

 Nearly all research participants described the uprising as a severe breaking point.
-As stated before, they believed in the urban community's ability to preserve the Jewish-Arab shared existence.
-They were deeply shocked by the events' inception and intensity and shared feelings of disappointment and anger.
+As stated before, they believed in the urban community’s ability to preserve peaceful Jewish-Arab coexistence.
+They were deeply shocked by the occurrence and the intensity of the events and shared feelings of disappointment and anger.
 This disruption to practitioners’ sense of place is reflected in their experiences both as citizens and community practitioners.
-Many of the participants are residents of the mixed city and were influenced directly by the uprising in their personal lives.
-Participants portrayed the city as a battlefield, encountered violet incidents, and shared feelings of trauma and a grave fear for their lives and their children's lives, as illustrated in the words of an Arab participant:
+Many of the participants are residents of the mixed city, and their personal lives were directly influenced by the unrest.
+Participants portrayed the city as a battlefield, encountered violent incidents, and shared feelings of trauma and a grave fear for their lives and their children’s lives, as illustrated in the words of an Arab participant: